-TCP (1,2,3-trichloropropane) is a toxic chemical contaminating groundwater in cities and small communities across California.
-TCP was deemed a carcinogen by the State of California in 1999 - more than 15 years ago! - but TCP remains unregulated and untreated in hundreds of drinking water systems across the state.
+1,2,3-TCP (1,2,3-trichloropropane) is a toxic chemical contaminating groundwater in cities and small communities across California.
+TCP was deemed a carcinogen by the State of California in 1992 - more than 20 years ago! - but TCP has gone unregulated and untreated in hundreds of drinking water sources across the state.

 Follow the action on our Facebook and Twitter accounts using the hashtags #agua4all and #123TCP and then re-post and re-tweet so that state policymakers know this is a priority!

 Sign CWC's petition in support of a health protective 1,2,3-TCP MCL of 5 parts per trillion!

 1,2,3-TCP is a known-human carcinogen found in groundwater throughout California, but no legal limit (MCL) has been established yet.
 Most TCP contamination stems from the extensive application of soil fumigants manufactured by Shell Oil and Dow Chemical Company containing TCP prior to the 1980s.
 Despite the companies’ knowledge of the health risks, they failed to remove the ingredient from their products or notify farmers of the risk.

 Please prioritize creating the most health-protective MCL and ensure the polluters pay for the clean-up up this contaminant.